thuanvu301103/Dockerfile-Tutorial/README.md

 ### Step 2: Select base image

 Base image is the foundation of your application.
+Base images are loaded from Docker Hub, which is the most popular registry for storing and sharing Docker images.
 For example: node, python, ubuntu, nginx, etc.

 ```dockerfile
 # Using Node.js version 16